rspamd/rspamd.com/doc/configuration/index.md

 }
 ```

-If you want to add or redefine some of those default values, you can use `local.d/section.conf` file:
+If you want to add or redefine some of those default values, you can use a `local.d/section` file:

 ```ucl
 # local.d/section.conf